Cobot vs Robot Palletizer: Which is the best choice | Rocketfarm

 Re-use Needs a heavy investment to move to a different task/locationCan easily be moved to another location

-HeightUp to 3,1 metersUp to 2,75 meters
+HeightUp to 3,1 metersUp to 2,4 meters without lifting column (UR20)

-Safety measuresNeeds heavy fencing and sometimes extra sensorsUsually without fencing, can sometimes require extra sensors to control speed when humans are nearby
+Safety measuresNeeds heavy fencing and sometimes extra sensorsUsually, without fencing.
+It may sometimes require additional sensors to control speed when humans are present

 ProgrammingNeeds a specialist knowledge to programCan easily be programmed with some training